adaltas/node-nikita/packages/ldap/src/schema.coffee.md

 ## Schema

     schema =
+      config:
         type: 'object'
         properties:
           'name':
             type: 'string'
             description: '''
             Common name of the schema.
             '''
           'schema':
             type: 'string'
             description: '''
             Path to the schema definition.
             '''
           # General LDAP connection information
           'binddn':
             type: 'string'
             description: '''
             Distinguished Name to bind to the LDAP directory.
             '''
           'passwd':
             type: 'string'
             description: '''
             Password for simple authentication.
             '''
           'uri':
             type: 'string'
             description: '''
             LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuration.
             '''

 ## Handler